Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: Reducibility

 \begin{proof} Suppose $G$ is a minimal counterexample that contains such a vertex $v$.
-Form $G'$ from $G$ by deleting all horizontal edges of long bunches for which $v$ is a parent.
-It suffices to find a good coloring of $G'$ since, by definition, we can extend it to $G$.
-Let $B$ be the longest bunch that has $v$ as a parent, and let $w$ be the other parent of this bunch.
-Let $x$ be a bunch vertex in $B$.
-By minimality, we have a good coloring of $G'-x$; we can greedily extend this to $G'-x+wx$, and we call this coloring $\vph$.
+Form \Emph{$G'$} from $G$ by deleting all horizontal edges of long bunches for which $v$ is a parent.
+It suffices to find an acyclic edge-coloring of $G'$ since, by definition, we can extend it to $G$.
+Let \Emph{$B$} be the longest bunch that has $v$ as a parent, and let $w$ be the other parent of this bunch.
+Let $x$\aside{$v$, $w$, $x$} be a bunch vertex in $B$.
+By minimality, we have an acyclic edge-coloring of $G'-x$; we can greedily extend this to $G'-x+wx$, and we call this coloring $\vph$.
 We construct a set of colors $\C_{good}(v)$ as follows.
-Remove from $\irange{k}$ every color that is used on an edge incident to $v$ leading to a vertex that is not a bunch vertex of some bunch with $v$ as a parent.
-Further, for each such color $\alpha$ used on an edge $vp$ we do the following.
-Remove either (i) all other colors used incident to $p$ or (ii) every colors used on an edge $vu$, whenever $u$ is a 2-vertex incident to an edge colored with $\alpha$; for each color $\alpha$, we pick either (i) or (ii), giving preference to the option that removes fewer colors.
-Finally, we remove all colors used on edges incident to $v$ that are in short bunches.
+Initially, let $\C_{good}(v)=[k]$.
+For each color $\alpha$ used by $\vph$ on an edge $vp$ where $p$ is not a bunch vertex of some bunch with $v$ as a parent, we do the following.
+(Since $\nf+2\Mns\le 35$, we do this at most 35 times.)
+Remove from $\C_{good}(v)$ both color $\alpha$ and either (i) all other colors used incident to $p$ or (ii) every color used on an edge $vu$, whenever $u$ is a 2-vertex in $G'$ incident to an edge colored with $\alpha$; for each color $\alpha$, we pick either (i) or (ii), giving preference to the option that removes fewer colors from $\C_{good}$.
+Since $\nf+2\Mns\le 35$, the vertex $v$ is a parent for at most 35 bunches.
+This is true because $x_0$ and $x_{t+1}$ are excluded from the bunch.
+Thus, each application of (ii) removes from $\C_{good}(v)$ at most 35 colors.
+Finally, we remove from $\C_{good}(v)$ all colors used on edges incident to $v$ that are in short bunches.
+Since each short bunch has at most 10 threads (by Lemma~\ref{lem4}), and $v$ is a parent for at most 35 bunches, this removes from $\C_{good}(v)$ at most 350 colors.
 This completes the construction of $\C_{good}(v)$.
-Starting from $\vph$, we remove all colors in $\C_{good}(v)$ that are used on edges incident to $v$.
-We will gradually recolor all of these edges, as well as $vx$ (first with a proper coloring, and eventually with an acyclic coloring).
+Note that $\card{\C_{good}(v)}\ge k-35(35)-35(10)=k-1575$.
+Starting from $\vph$, we uncolor all edges incident to $v$ that used a color in $\C_{good}(v)$; these are all edges of threads in bunches with $v$ as a parent.
+We will use colors in $\C_{good}(v)$ to recolor all of the uncolored edges, as well as $vx$ (first with a proper coloring, and eventually with an acyclic coloring).
+This is the motivation behind our construction of $\C_{good}(v)$.